blackSooooo/node-practice/README.md

 ```

 #### strategy
-There are several __strategy__ including local, facebook, google.
+There are several __strategy__ including ```local, facebook, google```.
-1. user call login, or certain url.
+1. User call login, or certain url.
-2. authentication check, and if it is not authenticated, excute the authentication module.
+2. Authentication check, and if it is not authenticated, excute the authentication module.
-3. comes to passport middleware, and excute according to strategy.
+3. Comes to passport middleware, and excute according to strategy.
-4. if authentication is successful, then store data in the session and go to page
+4. If authentication is successful, then store data in the session and go to page
-5. if authentication fails, then redirect the login page.
+5. If authentication fails, then redirect the login page.

 ```
 // local